Chsamir/chsamir.github.io/_teaching/2024-winter-teaching-1.md

 location: "France"
 ---

-- This course is an intruduction to image and signal processing.
+- This course is an intruduction to image and signal processing with OpenCV.
 - Basic notions:
     * Representation
     * Transformation and extraction